comphilano/ds_final/README.md

 - [How to use](#how-to-use)
   - [Crawler](#Crawler)

+> How to sell well on shopee.vn?

 ## Dataset

-We crawl this dataset from shoppe.vn
+We crawl this dataset from shopee.vn

 This dataset have 30 features before preprocessing: